Mount Buffalo

 Mount Buffalo is a mountain plateau of the Australian Alps and is within the Mount Buffalo National Park in Victoria, Australia.
 It is located approximately 350 km northeast of Melbourne.
 It is noted for its dramatic scenery.

 The summit of the highest peak of the plateau, known as The Horn, has an elevation of 1723 m AHD.

 Mount Buffalo is managed by Parks Victoria.

 History

+Before British colonisation, Mount Buffalo was occupied by the Mogullumbidj.
+The Mogullumbidj were a Dhuduroa-speaking people known as "Druids" to early colonists and recorders.
+The term Minjambuta is likely a synonym for the Mogullumbidj that was popularised by its use by Norman Tindale in his mapping of Australian tribes, and the term is still found in signage throughout the park.
+The Mogullumbidj were closely associated with the Mt Buffalo plateau, and hosted other groups who visited to feast on bogong moths (Agrotis infusa).
+The Aboriginal name for the mountain was Tubbalunganer.

+Despite having no relationship to the Kulin groups of central and southern Victoria, Mt Buffalo and the surrounding terrain was included in a Traditional Owner Settlement Act agreement with the Taungurung traditional owner group by the Victorian government in October 2018.
+This decision was subsequently challenged and found wanting by the Federal Court of Australia.